ElektraInitiative/libelektra/src/plugins/syslog/README.md

 ## Introduction ##

-This plugin is a logging plugin which adds a log entry to syslog on certain methods.
-Whenever a set or an error call occurs within Elektra it adds a new log entry to syslog about the call.
+This plugin is a logging plugin which adds a log entry to syslog on commit and rollback of the configuration.